f5devcentral/shapeRank/README.md

 # ShapeRank

 ShapeRank is new programming language under development at F5.
-ShapeRank is designed for data analytics, machine learning and reactive programming.
+ShapeRank is targeted at data analytics, machine learning and reactive programming.
 ShapeRank is purely functional and statically typed.
 All ShapeRank values are multi-dimensional streams, and all operations are automatically lifted to process such streams in parallel.
 This lifting originates in the APL language family, and is known as rank-polymorphism.
 ShapeRank is unusual in that it extends  rank-polymorphism to streams.

 ## Overview